J. Stewart Smith

-J. Stewart Smith (January 16, 1913 – 2008) was an Englishman in New Zealand known for releasing several species of invasive freshwater fish into the country's waterways.
+J. Stewart Smith (16 January 1913 – 21 May 2008) was an Englishman in New Zealand known for releasing several species of invasive freshwater fish into the country's waterways.
 A self-proclaimed Communist, Smith's goal was to introduce the coarse fishing of his childhood to New Zealand, which originally only had small native galaxias and introduced trout to fish for (which was something only the upper class could afford to do).
-Over the course of several decades, Smith would smuggle in fish and breed them in his garage in Massey, before releasing the offspring into rivers and lakes all over North Island.
+Over the course of several decades, Smith would smuggle in fish and breed them in his garage in Massey, before releasing the offspring into rivers and lakes all over the North Island.
 Due to his actions, the ecology of New Zealand's freshwater ecosystems has been permanently altered.

-Background
+Early life

-Smith was born in West Ham in 1913, where he first started fishing in local canals and rivers at the age of five.
-During this time, New Zealand was experiencing a slowing birth rate and had acclimatisation programs to bring young people from Britain to the country.
+Joseph Stewart Smith was born in West Ham in London, England, in 1913, where he first started fishing in local canals and rivers at the age of five.
+During this time, New Zealand was experiencing a slowing birth rate and had acclimatisation programmes to bring young people from Britain to the country.
 In 1928, when Smith was fifteen years old, he and his younger brother were sent by their father to work on a farm in Auckland due to family poverty.
 He decided to quit farming after having to kill a dog that was stuck in a rabbit trap and bit him.
-During World War II, Smith was detained for four years in a prison camp for sympathizing with the Soviet Union, where he was tasked with catching trout from the Tongariro River for the other prisoners.
+During World War II, Smith was detained for four years in a prison camp for sympathising with the Soviet Union, where he was tasked with catching trout from the Tongariro River for the other prisoners.

 After being released, Smith bought a garage in Massey and earned the nickname "Shotgun Smith" for defending it from robbers.
 It was in this garage where he set up a covert fish farm and started breeding fish to later release.